supervillain-software-group/auto-type-cast/README.md

 ```
 var myObject = { "name": "Homer", myType: 'Person' };
-autoTypeCast(myObject, { typeKey: 'myType' }); //will use myType to convert the object to instance of Person
+autoTypeCast(myObject, { typeKey: 'myType' });
+// myType was used to convert the object to instance of Person
 ```

 If you need more granular or dynamic control of the class registry, import it directly: